Does Puma Clothing Shrink? Washing Tips for Puma Activewear

 Puma Fabric Care Quick Reference

-- dryCELL and CLOUDSPUN garments: Machine wash cold (30°C / 86°F maximum) on a gentle or delicate cycle.
+- dryCELL, PWRCOOL, and CLOUDSPUN garments: Machine wash cold (30°C / 86°F maximum) on a gentle or delicate cycle.
 Never add fabric softener—it coats the polyester filament gaps and permanently degrades moisture-wicking performance.
 Turn garments inside out to protect printed logos, reflective transfers, and color-matched seam taping from mechanical abrasion in the drum.
+These polyesters maintain dimensional stability through 30+ wash cycles when cared for properly.

 - Stretch activewear containing elastane (spandex): Air drying is always preferable.
-Elastane fibers begin to degrade at temperatures above 60°C (140°F), losing tensile strength and elasticity permanently.
-Low-heat tumble drying is acceptable but will accelerate gradual elastic fatigue over many cycles.
-Air drying on a flat surface or hanging garment rack is the gold standard for maintaining fit and compression in stretch performance wear.
+Elastane fibers degrade at temperatures above 60°C (140°F), losing tensile strength and elasticity permanently.
+Low-heat tumble drying is acceptable but accelerates gradual elastic fatigue over many cycles.
+Air drying on a flat surface or hanging garment rack maintains fit and compression in stretch performance wear for the garment’s usable lifespan.

-- Printed logos and graphics: The heat from high-tumble drying can cause printed designs to crack, peel, or fade prematurely.
+- Printed logos and graphics: High-tumble drying causes printed designs to crack, peel, or fade prematurely.
 Turning garments inside out before washing and either air drying or using low heat protects these graphic elements through repeated wash cycles.
+The heat from high-tumble drying damages both the printed surface and the underlying fabric.

 - Ironing performance fabric: Never iron Puma performance polyester fabrics.
-The heat from an iron seals polyester fibers, can destroy moisture-wicking capillary structures, and may cause permanent shine on the fabric surface.
-If a garment is wrinkled from air drying, hanging it in a steamy bathroom is a safer de-wrinkling method.
+The heat from an iron seals polyester fibers, destroys moisture-wicking capillary structures, and may cause permanent shine on the fabric surface.
+If a garment is wrinkled from air drying, hanging it in a steamy bathroom is a safer de-wrinkling method that does not apply direct heat to the fabric.

-A: Low heat tumble drying is acceptable for polyester Puma activewear.
-High heat risks degrading any elastane content in the fabric, causing loss of stretch and compression fit over time.
+Low heat tumble drying is acceptable for polyester Puma activewear.
+High heat degrades elastane content in the fabric, causing loss of stretch and compression fit over time.
 Air drying is always the safest option for maintaining activewear longevity and performance properties.

 References